ahmethedev/my-website/README.md

 npm run dev
 ```

 Create a `.env` file similar to [`.env.example`](https://github.com/onurhan1337/my-website/blob/master/.env.example).
 You don't need to fill them out for the site to work.
-However, it is required to be able to use the [Upstash/Claps](https://github.com/upstash/claps) package.

 ## Cloning / Forking